ibm-cloud-docs/bare-metal/introduction-no-os.md

 ### Option 2: IPMI device

 Install an operating system on to a bare metal server with no operating system by booting from an ISO via the included IPMI device.
-Click [here](/docs/bare-metal?topic=bare-metal-mounting-an-iso-on-a-bare-metal-server) for additional information on booting from an ISO.
+For more information about booting from an ISO, see [Mounting an ISO on a bare metal server](/docs/bare-metal?topic=bare-metal-mounting-an-iso-on-a-bare-metal-server).